ROCm/ROC_SHMEM/README.md

                         Defines the number of CPU threads the RO backend should spawn.
 RO backend only.

-    RO_NET_QUEUE_SIZE   (default: 64 elements)
-                        Defines the size of the producer/consumer queue per work-group (each element 128B).
-RO backend only.

     RO_NET_CPU_QUEUE    (default: not set)
                         Force producer/consumer queues between CPU and GPU to be in CPU memory.
 RO backend only.